Dress Code Teachers: Tips for Teachers in Thailand

 Closed-toed shoes

-If you’re wondering what colours to choose, follow what most Thai people wear.
-Colours in Thailand matter!
-The days of the week are allocated a specific colour.
+If you’re wondering what colors to choose, follow what most Thai people wear.
+Colors in Thailand matter!
+Each day of the week is allocated a specific colour.

-See the list below for colours considered lucky and unlucky on particular days of the week.
+See the list below for colors considered lucky and unlucky on particular days of the week.

 Sunday